Alex Johnson

 Alexander Johnson (December 7, 1942 – February 28, 2015) was an American professional baseball outfielder, who played in Major League Baseball (MLB), from 1964 to 1976, for the Philadelphia Phillies, St. Louis Cardinals, Cincinnati Reds, California Angels, Cleveland Indians, Texas Rangers, New York Yankees, and Detroit Tigers.
 He was the National League Comeback Player of the Year in 1968 and an American League All-Star and batting champion in 1970.
 His brother, Ron, was an NFL running back, most notably for the New York Giants.

 Early years

 Johnson was born in Helena, Arkansas, and grew up in Detroit, Michigan with his two brothers and sisters.
-One brother Ron Johnson, was an NFL running back from 1969-76.
+One brother Ron Johnson, was an NFL running back from 1969 to 1976.
 Alex played sandlot ball with Bill Freehan, Willie Horton, and Dennis Ribant.

 Johnson attended Northwestern High School, where he excelled as an offensive lineman for the school's football team.
 He received a scholarship offer to attend Michigan State University to play football for the Michigan State Spartans, but opted to sign with the Philadelphia Phillies instead.